yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Questions/JavaScript.md

 ### **Explain What Is "this"?**

-> - The this keyword evaluates to the value of the ThisBinding of the current execution context, the `value of this is determined by how a function is called`.
+> - The this keyword refers to an object, the `value of this is determined by how a function is called`.

 <br/>